joist-orm/joist-orm/docs/docs/testing/test-factories.md

 #### Reusing Entities With `use`

-As covered, if your test has already created multiple entities of a given type (e.g. multiple `Author`s), Joist will not use them as "obvious defaults", but if you want to nominate a specific `Author` as the default for a given `newBookReview` call, you can pass the `use` option:
+Per above, if your test has already created multiple entities of a given type (e.g. multiple `Author`s), Joist will not use them as "obvious defaults"; to override this behavior and nominate a specific `Author` as "the default Author" for a given factory call, you can pass the author via the `use` option:

 ```typescript
 // We have multiple authors